 Darnell L. Moore is a Senior Editor at MicNews and Co-Managing/Editor at The Feminist Wire.
 Along with NFL player Wade Davis II, he co-founded YOU Belong, a social good company focused on the development of diversity initiatives.
 Darnell’s advocacy centers on marginal identity, youth development and other social justice issues in the U.S. and abroad.
 He has led and participated in several critical dialogues including the 58th Session of the UN Commission on the Status of Women; the 50th Anniversary of the March on Washington National Panel on Race, Discrimination and Poverty, the 2012 Seminar on Debates on Religion and Sexuality at Harvard Divinity School, and as a member of the first U.S. delegation of LGBTQ leaders to Palestine in 2012.
 A prolific writer, Darnell has been published in various media outlets including MSNBC, The Guardian, Huffington Post, EBONY, The Advocate, OUT Magazine, Gawker, Truth Out, VICE, Guernica, Mondoweiss, Thought Catalog, Good Men Project and others, as well as numerous academic journals including QED: A Journal in GLBTQ World Making, Women Studies Quarterly, Ada: A Journal of Gender, New Media & Technology, Transforming Anthropology, Black Theology: An International Journal, and Harvard Journal of African American Policy, among others.

-Mary Rizzo is Assistant Professor of History and Associate Director of Public & Digital Humanities Initiatives for the Program in American Studies and the History Department at Rutgers-Newark.
+Mary Rizzo is Associate Professor of History at Rutgers University-Newark.
 She also consults with nonprofit history and cultural organizations, including the Pew Center for Arts and Heritage, the Tuckerton Seaport, and the NJ State Museum.
 She comes to this position after a decade of working in public history and the public humanities in New Jersey.
 Her primary motivation has been helping small and medium-sized history, humanities, and cultural organizations build their capacity and professionalize so they can tell more inclusive stories that fully represent our communities.
 Projects along these lines include the Public History Boot Camp series at MARCH, the Telling Untold Histories unconference, and the Queer Newark Oral History Project to document the history of the LGBT community in Newark.

 Beryl Satter is Professor of History at Rutgers University-Newark.
 Her book Family Properties: Race, Real Estate, and the Exploitation of Black Urban America (2009) won the Organization of American Historians’ Liberty Legacy Award for best book in civil rights history and the Jewish Book Council’s National Jewish Book Award in History.
 It was a finalist for the J. Anthony Lukas Book Prize, and for the Ron Ridenhouer Book Prize, awarded to “those that persevere in acts of truth-telling.”
 Family Properties was also listed as among the top ten books of the year by several newspapers and magazines, including the New York Times and the Washington Post.
 In 2015, she won a Guggenheim Memorial Fellowship to work on her new book project, a history of a pioneering community development bank called ShoreBank.